 Order in Etsy but not pulling into Printify.
 The sync runs roughly every 60 seconds but can lag 5–10 minutes in peak periods (holidays, Cyber Week).
 If it's been 30+ minutes, check Printify → Orders → Order issues for an "address could not be verified" flag — Printify holds orders with invalid addresses for manual review instead of dropping them.

 Variant out of stock at Printify but still showing on Etsy.
-There's a 1–4 hour lag between Printify marking a variant unavailable and Etsy updating the listing.
+There's a lag between Printify marking a variant unavailable and Etsy updating the listing.
 During that window a customer can still order an unavailable variant.
-Either accept the small risk or pull aging variants out of the listing entirely.
+Enable inventory syncing in Printify's settings to minimize this window, or pull aging variants out of the listing entirely.

 FAQs